-Extensive information about graduate education at OSU is available at OSU Graduate School..
+Extensive information about OSU graduate education is available at the OSU Graduate School website.

 The Mathematics Graduate Program rules and requirements are described in the current graduate handbook.

-Graduate course descriptions are listed in the Graduate School Catalog.
+Graduate course descriptions are listed in the Online Course Catalog.

-We have assembled links to Mathematics program specific Graduate Resources and to Professional opportunities to assist students in their academic and non-academic professional development.
-Graduate School posts most of the forms that you will need to organize your progress towards the degree and to schedule various exams and events at the exams and meetings page.
+We have assembled links to Mathematics program specific graduate resources and to professional opportunities to assist students in their academic and non-academic professional development.
+The Graduate School posts most of the forms you will need to organize your progress towards your degree and to schedule various exams and events at the exams and meetings page.